-Rowan Public Library West Branch will open Tuesday - Salisbury Post
+Rowan Public Library West Branch will open Tuesday in Cleveland - Salisbury Post

-Rowan Public Library West Branch will open Tuesday
+Rowan Public Library West Branch will open Tuesday in Cleveland

 CLEVELAND — Rowan Public Library’s long-anticipated West Branch will open on Tuesday.

-The branch opening has been delayed by the pandemic.
+The opening of the branch, located at 201 School St., has been delayed by the pandemic.
 It was originally slated to open in 2020.

 Rowan Public Library Board of Trustees Chair Gary Freeze, serving his fourth term on the board, said the effort to bring a branch to West Rowan goes back more than a decade.